 - Japanese t-shirt folding

 Fold a t-shirt in 2 seconds.
 If you don’t know this you gotta check it out.
-Link in show notes.
+Link below.

 - 2 pairs of undies